A ‘world city’ full of vitality and fabulous buildings

 Read: Liverpool City of Architecture by Quentin Hughes

-Read: Places of Health and Amusement, Liverpool’s historic parks and gardens, Historic England
+Read: Places of Health and Amusement, Liverpool’s historic parks and gardens, by English Heritage (Historic England)

 Watch: History of Liverpool’s Overhead Railway on You Tube